USDA, National Agricultural Statistics Service, Michigan Field Office:

 Most of Michigan's quality wine grapes grow within 25 miles of Lake Michigan.
 Here, the "lake effect" protects the vines with snow in winter, retards bud break in spring helping avoid frost damage, and extends the growing season by up to four weeks.

-Michigan has four federally approved viticultural areas (AVAs).
+Michigan has five federally approved viticultural areas (AVAs).
 In the northwest part of the state, near Traverse City, lie the Leelanau Peninsula and the Old Mission Peninsula.
-This area has a growing season averaging 145 days and an average heat accumulation of 2,350 growing degree days; 51% of Michigan's wine grapes grow here.
-In the southwest part of the state lie the Lake Michigan Shore and Fennville appellations, where 45% of Michigan's wine grapes are grown.
-This area has a growing season averaging 160 days and an average heat accumulation of 2,750 growing degree days.
-Both are Region 6 on the USDA plant hardiness zone map.
+About 55% of Michigan's wine grapes grow here.
+In the southwest part of the state lie the Lake Michigan Shore and Fennville appellations, where 40% of Michigan's wine grapes are grown.
+The newest AVA is Tip of the Mitt, which encompasses the northern tip of the Lower Peninsula.

 Harvest begins for early hybrid varieties at the end of August in the southwest and may extend into November for late-ripening vinifera varieties in the northwest.

 Increasingly, Michigan wines are receiving high honors at national and international competitions.
 In addition, the Michigan Wine and Spirits Competition provides for head-to-head comparisons of the best of Michigan.
 Results are posted online following each year's competition.

 Michigan wineries make many styles of wine, from dry to sweet including Ice Wine, sparkling, fortified, fruit wines and eau-de-vie (fruit brandy).